Tethered Spinal Cord

 Early in development, the spinal cord and skin come from the same cell layer, the outer covering of the embryo called the ectoderm.
 During normal development, the spinal cord extends the entire length of its bony housing, the spine.
 As the embryo and spinal cord develop, the spinal cord ascends within the spinal canal.

-By the time of birth or soon thereafter, the bottom of the spinal cord, known as the conus, is at its “adult” location .
+By the time of birth or soon after that, the bottom of the spinal cord, known as the conus, is at its “adult” location.
 The conus is attached to the coccyx, or tailbone, by tissue called filum.

 There are several types of tethered cords.